 Pedaling through downtown Provincetown is a must and we have bicycle rentals right onsite.
 If you prefer scooting downtown, electric scooter rentals may also be rented for a small fee.

 Wind down a great day in P-town at this popular LGBT (but very hetero-friendly) social gathering.
 Held daily, it's the perfect place to sip cocktails, show off your dance moves, and make new friends.
 And if shaking your groove thang to disco beats is not your cup of tea, the Tea Dance delivers the best-ever people-watching everyday from May through October starting at 4:00 p.m.

 Rock and Lobster Roll at Canteen

 Best lobster roll on Cape Cod?
 Look no further.
 Canteen has succeeded in earning this coveted title.
-Place your order at the counter, find a table in the outdoor patio, and enjoy the sublime panoramic views of Provincetown Harbor.
-We know, it’s bliss.
+Place your order at the counter, find a table on the outdoor patio, and enjoy the sublime panoramic views of Provincetown Harbor.
+We know, it's bliss.